From Parties to Philanthrophy

 * Extravaganza XIII – The Immortals Ball at the Tea Room

 "Puttin' on the Glitz" in 2015 took the party back to its roots in Mid-City at an elegant venue in The Cannery building near beautiful Bayou St. John.
-We carried on the tradition in 2016 … and thank all of our loyal supporters for making this wonderful history possible!
+We carried on the tradition in 2016 and 2017 … and thank all of our loyal supporters for making this wonderful history possible!